The emphasis should be on why we do a job.

 Table 1: Sample policies for managing enabler and feature capacity allocation

 While the agreed-to policies can persist for some time, the amount of capacity allocated should vary over time based on the context.
-In the context of an ART, this decision can be revisited as part of backlog refinement in preparation for each PI planning, while solution management and solution architect/engineering make similar decisions for the value stream as a whole before solution PI planning.
+In the context of an ART, this decision can be revisited as part of backlog refinement in preparation for each PI planning, while solution management and solution architect/engineering make similar decisions for the solution as a whole before pre- PI planning.

 On Backlogs, Queues, Little’s Law, and Wait Times